cbednarski/lovm/README.md

 Yes. `lovm` uses linked clones, which use copy-on-write to make cloning extremely fast.
 The non-Pro versions of these products do not (at time of writing) support linked clones.
+You may also use VirtualBox, which is free.

 > How do I create my own VM?

+There are many options.
 The easiest way is to use the GUI for VMware or VirtualBox.
-VMware even has an "easy install" option that will automatically install popular operating systems for you.
-You can also use a VM created using Packer, or provided by someone else.
-You can even use a Vagrant Box, though you will need to extract it first.
+VMware has an "easy install" option that will automatically install popular operating systems for you.
+You can use a VM image created using Packer or provided by a third party.
+You can even use a Vagrant Box, though you will need to unpack it first.

 In order to clone the VM, the source VM must be in a powered-off state (not suspended), or must have a powered-off snaphot.
 Since the original VM is non- destructively cloned each time you run it, you only need to create it once.

+> How do I clone a snapshot?

+You can clone a snapshot by adding `:` and the snapshot name to the clone source.
+For example:

+    lovm clone /path/to/vm:snapshot-name

+> What is the `lovm-clone` snapshot?

+Linked clones in VirtualBox and VMware *require* a snapshot so `lovm` creates one called `lovm-clone` the first time it clones a VM.
+If you make changes to the original VM afterward, be sure to delete this snapshot so your other VMs will pick up the changes.
+You can also create this snapshot manually.

+Having more than one snapshot named `lovm-clone` on a single VM will result in unspecified behavior.

 > What about all the other virtualization tools, like bhyve and kvm?